Rationalizing the Ir-rational, a geometric

 In the analysis of the Giza Pyramid proportions we will see that the Second Pyramid is based on the Pythagorean theorem of rectangular triangles of which 3 : 4 : 5, that is 3×3+4×4 equals 5×5, or in formula: a²+b²=c², is the simplest.
 It is though questionable whether the Egyptians had found the mathematical proof, as Pythagoras probably did; they knew the empirical proof as they did by solving the problem of the irrationality of square root 2 mathematically by big numbers and practically by creating the remen (RR) as a measure which has a sqrt(2) relation to the royal cubit (RC), which proves their awareness of the incompatibility problem on small scales.

-Though Pythagoras studied in Egypt, and it is probable he got the basics of his theorem from his studies there, it is quite sure that by that time (roughly 2000 years after the building of the Giza complex) the mathematical theorem, stored in the Great & Third Pyramid design, was already long lost (it is not in the Rhind papyrus, ea), otherwise he would not have agonized about the problem of square root 2 so much, as this was beautifully solved in the proportions of these two close pyramids and is the core of the mathematical theorem presented in these pages.
+Though Pythagoras studied in Egypt, and it is probable he got the basics of his theorem from his studies over there, it is quite sure that by that time (roughly 2000 years after the building of the Giza complex) the mathematical theorem, stored in the Great & Third Pyramid design, was already long lost (it is not in the Rhind papyrus, ea), otherwise he would not have agonized about the problem of square root 2 so much, as this was beautifully solved in the proportions of these two close pyramids and is the core of the mathematical theorem presented in these pages.
 (99-126-140-198; 140/99=1.414..; 99/70=1.414.. and 140/126=10/9, TP)

-We have found that any square’s perimeter inscribed in a circle in Euclidean space approximates the ratio 9 : 10, that is, in circumference (9,00342…), we can thus see what this means for our earlier model where the circumference was 22 and the diameter 7. (the two incompatible ratios 11:7 and 10:9 are the two parameters our model is based on, they are complementary though, they fit, that is why all this math works flawlessly and the numbers lead the way; I only hold the lamp to enlighten)
+We have found that any square’s perimeter inscribed in a circle in Euclidean space approximates the ratio 9 : 10, that is, in circumference (9,00342…), we can thus see what this means for our earlier model where the circumference was 22 and the diameter 7.

 We see here that just as the square side 9 fits the circle quarter arc 10, so does circle quarter arc 11 circumscribe a square with sides 9.9, the ratio remaining 10 : 9. ( Note: the dark blue number 10 relates to the dark blue circle, and 9.9 to the light blue square!, remember we deal with ratios, not with actual lengths)